IreneDuchovny/IreneDuchovny/README.md

 ### Hi there 👋
+My name is Irene Duchovny and I'm a junior Full-Stack developer 🌱.
+I just finished a full-stack bootcamp and i have an experience in React, JavaScript, Vue.js, HTML, CSS, Node.js and MongoDB.
+I'm passionate about building efficient, user-friendly applications and love collaborating on exciting projects.
 <!--
 **IreneDuchovny/IreneDuchovny** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.